Shared Services Canada System Maintenance Notice

 You must attach a PDF copy of your Description of Connection project.
 Before writing your proposal, consult the evaluation criteria in the funding opportunity description.
 Write your proposal in clear, plain language.
 Avoid jargon, acronyms and highly technical terms.

-- a description of the proposed project (this may include a draft program or agenda, if applicable);
+- a description of the proposed project (this can include a draft program or agenda, if applicable);

 - a statement regarding the overall goal and specific objectives of the endeavour;